⇦ Back

 Install the following packages one-by-one via Command Palette (Shift+Ctrl+P, or Shift+Cmd+P on macOS) > search for “Package Control: Install Package” > search for each package in turn.
 Close and re-open Sublime Text after each one finishes installing.

-• A general Markdown plugin.
-The main thing it doesn’t include is a build system (the MarkdownPreview package has this, though).
+A general Markdown plugin.
+This will give you most of what you will need for working with Markdown files, including doing things like collapsing URLs so that they are hidden.
+The main thing it doesn’t include is a build system but the MarkdownPreview package has this, so install that as well!

-• Note: this package introduces a key binding conflict as it overwrites Ctrl+1/2/3.
+Note: on macOS this package can introduce a key binding conflict as it overwrites Ctrl+1/2/3.
 This isn’t an issue if you don’t use those bindings, but if you do then create a user key binding (see below) to fix it.

-• Have the window with the undesirable colour scheme active
+• Have a file with the undesirable colour scheme open and its window active (click to place the cursor inside it)

 {